terraref/drone-pipeline/pipelineutils/README.md

 This section lists the commands needed build and publish an updated library

 The following steps need to be done:
-1. Setup the build environment
+1. Setup the build envorinment
 2. Build the library
 3. Optional, install locally
 4. Push to PyPi